ccoenraets/phonegap-workshop/readme.md

     this.detailsURL = /^#employees\/(\d{1,})/;
     ```

-4. In the app's registerEvents() function, add an event listener to listen to URL hash tag changes:
+2. In the app's registerEvents() function, add an event listener to listen to URL hash tag changes:

     ```javascript
     $(window).on('hashchange', $.proxy(this.route, this));
     ```

-5. In the app object, define a route() function to route the app to the appropriate view:
+3. In the app object, define a route() function to route requests to the appropriate view:
     - If there is no hash tag in the URL: display the HomeView
     - If there is a has tag matching the pattern for an employee details URL: display an EmployeeView for the specified employee.